CASFRI/CASFRI/docs/specifications/README.md

 Identifies the layer number of the LYR or NFL row within a particular polygon.
 A maximum of 9 layers can be identified.
 No two LYR or NFL layers can have the same value within the same polygon.

 LAYER is related to STAND_STRUCTURE and NUM_OF_LAYERS and is recorded for all LYR and NFL records.
 In stands with SINGLE_LAYERED, MULTI_LAYERED or COMPLEX structure, Layer 1 will always be the tallest (uppermost) LYR layer in the stand sequentially followed by Layer 2 and so on.
 All NFL layers are reported below the LYR layers, shrub layers are assumed to be above herb layers in cases where both are available.
 Any non-vegetated NFL layers are reported last (i.e. highest layer value).
+Lower layers are assigned the appropriate value based on the presence of higher layers, so if no canopy information exists, an NFL layer will get a value of 1.
 In stands with HORIZONTAL structure, the LAYER values represent the different horizontal sub-components of the polygon.
 The maximum number of layers recognized is nine.

-LAYER is calculated for CASFRI based on the presence of forest and non-forest information in the source data.
-Layer is assigned sequentially starting at 1 for the tallest overstory layer, followed by lower canopy layers.
-NFL layers are then assigned, shrub layers are assumed to be above herb layers in cases where both are available (e.g. SFVI in SK).
-Lower layers are assigned the appropriate value based on the presence of higher layers, so if no canopy information exsists, an NFL layer will get a value of 1.

 | Values   | Description   |
 | :------- | :------- |